Our Office Tour

 Six to 12 months of age:

 During this time, the first tooth should appear.
-Consult the Pediatric dentist for an examination.
+Consult the pediatric dentist for an examination.
 Brush teeth after each feeding and at bedtime with a small, soft-bristled brush.
-As the child begins to walk, stay alert of potential dental and/or facial injuries.
-Wean the child from breast or bottle by his/her first birthday.
+As the child begins to walk, stay alert for potential dental and/or facial injuries.
+Wean the child from the breast or bottle by their first birthday.

 Twelve to 24 months of age: